-If a user succesfully logs-in Coke ID, the application, will redirect to post-login url of the web client.
+If a user succesfully logs-in DruID, the application, will redirect to post-login url of the web client.

 In that case, the post-login URL will revieve an authorization code as a GET parameter.

-Once the authorization code is provided to the web client, the SDK will send again to Coke ID the token_endpoint to obtain the access_token of the user and create the cookie
+Once the authorization code is provided to the web client, the SDK will send again to DruID the token_endpoint to obtain the access_token of the user and create the cookie

 The metod is needed to authorize de user when the web client takes back the control of the browser.